thunderbird/notion-scripts/README.md

   * For each Milestone in Notion, create an issue on GitHub and link it via the `GitHub Issue` property on your Notion milestone.
 When the sync happens, all info will be copied over to the new GitHub issue.
-  * Any changes you make in Notion will be synchronized, one-way, to the GitHub issue.
+  * Any Milestone changes you make in Notion will be synchronized, one-way, to the GitHub issue.
     Depending on settings this will also include the body text of the Notion milestone.
   * Make the GitHub Project for the roadmap public, but consider this a readonly view where you do not make changes.
   * If you have the "Sprints" feature enabled in Notion or would like to, consider sprints in Notion